We’re the mechanics lien experts. It’s fast, easy, affordable, and done right.File now

 Whether you’re an electrician, plumber, or HVAC contractor, working without a license where one is a requirement is a Class C misdemeanor, which could potentially bring some jail time.
 Both the TDLR and the TSBPE can hit you with additional administrative fees, as well.

-Licensing aside, payment protection is critical
+Licensed or not, payment protection is critical for Texas contractors

 Protecting your lien rights means general contractors should always file contracts with the county recorder’s office.
 It also requires subs and suppliers to send preliminary notices to the owner and general contractor on all their projects.
 They also have strict mechanics lien deadlines to stay aware of, or they could lose their right to some or all of their payments.